Kwindati/Automation-analysis-of-dynamic-catalytic-data/README.md

 - The bypass run should be long enough to give a stable, representative baseline;
   a very short bypass run gives the startup transient more relative weight in the baseline average.
+- Included as additional file is a user **manual pdf** guide for running this script